-Macro modes

-Macro focusing is selected by pressing the left key of the controller (1).
-To select Super Macro, first zoom the lens to the maximum telephoto position and then select the appropriate mode with the controller.
+Macro and landscape focus modes as well as a self-timer can be selected by pressing the left key of the controller (1) until the appropriate mode is displayed.
 The active mode is displayed in the top left corner of the LCD monitor.

+Macro - used for close-up photographs.
 The minimum subject distance changes with the zoom position of the lens.
-Super Macro is only available at the telephoto position of the lens.

-Wide-angle position Telephoto position (1) Macro

-5cm (2.0in) - ∞ 50cm (19.7in) - ∞ IVIACIO
+Wide-angle position Telephoto position 6cm (2.4in) - inf.
+50cm (19.7in) - inf.

-Super Macro 20cm - 40cm (22) Super macro

-- (7.9in - 15.7in) 01/2 Super macro

 If the subject is outside the flash range (p.
-47), overexposure may result.
+51), overexposure may result.
 To prevent the flash from firing, set the flash mode to flash cancel (p.
 28).

 Always use the monitor to frame the image.
 The use of a tripod is recommended.
+Macro can be used with the self-timer, see below.